vickyliu927/questions/DYNAMIC_SUBJECTS_GUIDE.md

 ### 3. Automatic Integration

 - Published subjects automatically appear in the homepage subject grid
-- They're included in the `/subjects` page listing
 - Links are automatically updated to use the dynamic URLs
 - Existing static subjects (like the legacy `/maths` page) continue to work